 Posted Mar 13, 2011 | Reviewed by Devon Frye

 E Pluribus Unum has never been considered controversial.
 The motto, which is Latin for "out of many, one," was adopted by the Founding Fathers in 1782 as part of the Great Seal of the United States, intended to represent the federal nature of the nation—out of many states, one country.
 The framers sharply disputed many issues in the formation of the nation, but E Pluribus Unum was not one of them.

-In fact, as the nation's population has grown the motto has taken on a secondary meaning as well, reflecting the country's melting pot nature—out of many peoples, one American people.
-Certainly, if there's one issue we can all agree on, it's that E Pluribus Unum is an excellent statement of America and its values, right?
+As the nation's population has grown, the motto has taken on a secondary meaning as well, reflecting the country's melting pot nature—out of many peoples, one American people.
+Many people argue that if there's one issue we can all agree on, it's that E Pluribus Unum is an excellent statement of America and its values—right?

 Not so fast.
-The Religious Right, led by Rep. Michele Bachmann (R-Minnesota) and the Congressional Prayer Caucus (yes, our government actually has a Congressional Prayer Caucus), wants you to know that E Pluribus Unum is, well, almost un-American.
+The Religious Right, led by Rep. Michele Bachmann (R-Minnesota) and the Congressional Prayer Caucus wants you to know that E Pluribus Unum is, well, almost un-American.

 As the letter shows, to the Prayer Caucus, Obama's reference to E Pluribus Unum borders on unpatriotic.
 They say he should instead be promoting the motto "In God We Trust," which was adopted as the national motto at the urging of religious conservatives in 1956, during the McCarthy era and at the height of the Cold War.

-With all the credibility of public figures who believe the world is only six thousand years old, the caucus wants Obama to "issue a correction."
-Apparently, referring to the E Pluribus Unum motto is now sacrilege in the Christian right's America.
+The caucus wants Obama to "issue a correction."
+Apparently, referring to the E Pluribus Unum motto is now sacrilege certain segments of America.
 They also say Obama isn't mentioning God enough in his speeches and that he shouldn't refer to "inalienable rights" without mentioning that they come from God.